 Jamie serves an elected member of the Jefferson County Education Service District and was appointed by Governor Kate Brown to serve on the Oregon Watershed Enhancement Board.
 Jamie has degrees in Civil Engineering from Rensselaer Polytechnic Institute, Regional Planning from Cornell, and Law from the University of Oregon, as well as certificates in Human Rights from Oxford and Executive Leadership from Harvard.

 In 2018, Jamie ran a change-making grassroots Congressional campaign, focusing on our shared values and government accountability.

 An attorney, planner and small business owner, she continues her work to bridge our urban-rural and political divides, mentor emerging leaders, and amplify the voices of underrepresented communities.
 Jamie and her wife, Cass, have four kids, three goats, and two dogs.
 They love living in Central Oregon.

 PAC Executive Board

 Margaret Foley, Communication Director, Co-Founder

 Margaret Foley is a writer, journalist and communications strategist, whose work has appeared in a wide range of publications.
-Most recently, she was the Communications Director for Jamie McLeod-Skinner’s Secretary of State campaign.
+Most recently, she was the Communications Director for Jamie McLeod-Skinner’s campaigns.
 She is a board member and Communications Director for Nasty Women Get Shit Done, an Oregon-based social justice nonprofit.

 She is a firm believer in the power of grassroots organizing and has worked on local and national projects and campaigns with grassroots, progressive organizations, such as the Consolidated Oregon Indivisible Network, MoveOn and DemCast USA.